shallwe-ua/shallwe-core/README.md

 # Shallwe

 > ⚠️ **Work in Progress** This repo is a part of a bigger project code- and knowledge- bases, which is currently undergoing open-sourcing purely for my tech practice since the discontinuation of the actual product development.
+It is NOT how the repo is intended to look finally (see the plans below).
 ---

 📜 **Background**